Jewish existentialism: Precursors

 Jewish existentialism finds its roots in both the traditional philosophical school of existentialism and the peculiarities of Jewish theology, Biblical commentary, and European Jewish culture.
 Existentialism as a philosophical system grew as a result of the works of such non-Jewish thinkers as Søren Kierkegaard, Friedrich Nietzsche, Albert Camus, and Martin Heidegger.

 The Books of Ecclesiastes and Job, found in the Hebrew Bible and often cited as examples of wisdom literature in the Hebrew Biblical tradition, both include existentialist themes.
 The Book of Job tells the story of Job, who is beset by both God and Satan by many hardships intended to test his faith.
 He ultimately keeps his faith and receives redemption and rewards from God.
-The Book of Job includes many discussions between Job and his friends, as well as between Job and God concerning the nature, origin, and purpose of evil and suffering in the world.
+The Book of Job includes many discussions between Job and his friends and between Job and God concerning the nature, origin, and purpose of evil and suffering in the world.
 The Book of Ecclesiastes is broader in scope and includes many meditations on the meaning of life and God's purpose for human beings on Earth.
 Passages in Ecclesiastes describe human existence in such terms as "all is futile" and "futile and pursuit of wind".
 Much Biblical scholarship and Talmud exegesis has been devoted to exploring the apparent contradiction between the affirmation of an all-powerful God's existence and the futility, meaningless, and/or difficulty of human life.
 Judaism's treatment of theodicy makes heavy use of the Books of Job and Ecclesiastes.

-Some of the trends in the modern philosophy of existentialism come from concepts important to early rabbinic and pre-rabbinic Judaism.
-William Barret's Irrational Man, which traces the history of existentialist thought in the Western world, explains how the competing worldviews of Greco-Roman culture and Hebrew/Jewish culture have helped shape modern existentialism.
-Barrett says that the Hebraic concept of the "man of faith" is one "who is passionately committed to his own being".
-The Hebrew "man of faith", Barrett says, trusts in a God who can only know through "experience" and not "reasoning".
-Juxtaposed with the believing Hebrew is the skeptical Greek "man of reason" who seeks to attain God through "rational abstraction".
-The Greek invention of logic and the tradition of rational philosophical inquiry contributed to Existentialism.
+Some of the trends in the modern philosophy of existentialism come from concepts important to early Rabbinic and pre-Rabbinic Judaism.
+William Barret's Irrational Man, which traces the history of existentialist thought in the Western world, explains how the competing worldviews of Greco-Roman culture and Jewish culture have helped shape modern existentialism.
+Barrett says that the Jewish concept of the "man of faith" is one "who is passionately committed to his own being".
+The Jewish "man of faith", Barrett says, trusts in a God who can only know through "experience" and not "reasoning".
+Juxtaposed with the believing Jew is the skeptical Greek "man of reason" who seeks to attain God through "rational abstraction".
+The Greek invention of logic and the tradition of rational philosophical inquiry contributed to existentialism.
 The Greeks invented philosophy as an academic discipline and as a way to approach the problems of existence, eventually resulting in the philosophical works of Nietzsche, Heidegger, Sartre, Kierkegaard and other existentialists.
-Hebraic thought trends had much more of an influence on the important concepts of existentialism.
+Jewish thought trends had much more influence on the important concepts of existentialism.
 Much of modern existentialism may be seen as more Jewish than Greek.